renehansen/OnlinePOS/README.md

+## Cross-platform issue
+I don't have a Windows machine, so I have not been able to test the app on Windows, nor build an exe file.

 ## UI
 The product groups column and cart have fixed widths, while the products column is design to be responsive by resizing the cards to fit.
 I have made the assumption that we should stick with four columns of products, but we could also consider an adaptive layout that reduces the number of columns on smaller screens.
 I have assumed that the padding between the cards remain fixed.